gbd77rc/esp32-iot-x509/docs/introduction.md

 * Temperature/Humidity Detecting using DHT-22 sensor
 * GPS for outdoor positioning
-* WiFi signal strength detection for indoor positioning
+* Connected WiFi signal strength detection

+If we have time we will use the WiFi repeaters around the area to workout the device location.
+This is based on the signal strength from each detect SSID.

-Each sensor and how to wire them up will be covered in the [Device Sensor Setup](./DeviceSensorSetup.md).
+Each sensor and how to wire them up will be covered in the [Device Sensor Setup](./DeviceSensorSetup.md) blog.

 ![Device Setup](./images/Step3.png)